Kaalaayaa/Kaalaayaa/README.md

 - 📚 I recently graduated from a 1 year training (MERN stack)

-- 🔭 I’m currently doing an internship at Previmo/RemiHealth and working on improving my skillset
+- 🔭 I’m currently working as a Junior web developer at Bitskin in Berlin, Germany and working on improving my skillset with personal projects

 - 🌱 I’m currently learning TypeScript and Angular